What is impetigo?

 If your child has impetigo:

-- Keep the sores covered with a dressing.
+- Keep the sores covered with a dressing (light gauze).

-- Wash your hands thoroughly with soap and water after touching infected skin.
+- Wash your hands thoroughly with soap and water, especially after touching infected skin.

 - Keep your child home from child care or school until he has taken the antibiotic for at least one full day.

-- Your child should take all the medication prescribed by your doctor, even if you don’t see the rash or any sign of infection anymore.
+- Make sure your child takes all the medication prescribed by your doctor, even if you don’t see the rash or any sign of infection anymore.

 Source: Well Beings: A Guide to Health in Child Care (3rd edition, 2008)